Holiday entitlement calculator – calculations made easy | Moorepay

 Therefore, if this employee has taken less than eight days holiday they should be paid for the remaining accrued holiday with their final salary or, if they have taken more than eight days, the excess will need to be deducted from their final salary.

-The above formulas should assist in your holiday entitlement calculations, but if you are unsure or need any help with your holiday calculations please contact your support team.
+The above formulas should assist in your holiday entitlement calculations, but if you are unsure or need any help with your holiday calculations please contact your Moorepay support team or a HR expert – we’re here to help you find the perfect solution.

 Share this article